SamBroner/ToDo/README.md

 # TODO
 * Reset ToDo input to empty after enter
-* TODO "editing" is broken
+* TODO - can't delete first letter, dropping characters
 * Reordering is actually fairly far off.
 I'd have to delete and readd the directories?
 Or leave a ton of tombstones.
 Nothing pretty
+* Add "update" fn to SharedObjectSequence

 # Questions
 * React.useEffect seems really expensive?
 Especially in the useSelector...
 I'm rebuilding the entire dir each time?